-■ Failure of pumps during dewatering due to power shutdowns and equipment failure are not expected to have immediate impacts to the environment.
-The only possible consequence on the environment is that larger discharge flows to Lac du Sauvage may be required during initial dewatering to compensate for delays in the dewatering schedule, which should have a low consequence to the environment.
-Considering that initial dewatering will only last three months and considering the redundancies of the pumping systems (one pump operating and another one in standby), this scenario is not likely.

-Initial dewatering considers that 50% of the water volume within the diked area will be suitable for direct discharge into Lac du Sauvage.
+- Failure of pumps during dewatering due to power shutdowns and equipment failure are not expected to have immediate impacts to the environment.
+The only possible consequence on the environment is that larger discharge flows to Lac du Sauvage may be required during initial dewatering to compensate for delays in the dewatering schedule, which should have a low consequence to the environment (consequence severity 1).
+Considering that initial dewatering will only last three months and considering the redundancies of the pumping systems (one pump operating and another one in standby), this scenario is unlikely to occur over the life of the Project (likelihood C). - Initial dewatering considers that 50% of the water volume within the diked area will be suitable for direct discharge into Lac du Sauvage.
 Failure to meet this discharge volume could occur if turbidity or total suspended solids concentration of the discharge water exceeds discharge criteria before 50% of the volume is removed.
 Suitability of the water for direct discharge will be monitored.
 If results indicate water does not meet discharge criteria, water will be pumped to the Misery Pit, which has enough capacity to contain 100% of the water within the diked area.
-As such, no to low environmental impacts are expected from this scenario.
+As such, no to low environmental impacts (consequence severity 1) are expected from this scenario.